 The Martín-Baró Scholars Program is a two-semester long, community-based

 residential learning program at the University of San Francisco.
-Now in its tenth
+Now in its eleventh

 year, the program integrates core requirements and elective units into a single,